qrefine/paper-3-non-p1/more/Readme.md

 2. 6njg: stpmax=0.5 minimization failed.
 RUN again with "save_clusters = True"

 3. 6agy: stpmax=0.3 and max_iterations_refine=200, ends with strange error while all structures (in ase, ase_error and pdb folders) looks OK...
-RUN again with "save_clusters = True"
+RUN again with "save_clusters = True" -> the problem is not reproduced.

 step:  91 bond rmsd: 85.134110
 minimization failed: string is too long for target variable (maximum length is 4 characters, 5 given).